KwabenaNyinaku/nd00333_AZMLND_C2/README.md

    # OPERATIONALIZING MACHINE LEARNING FOR BANKING DATASET

-Azure was used to configure a cloud-based machine learning model using the bank marketing dataset.
+Azure is used in configuring a cloud-based machine learning model using the bank marketing dataset.
 The main goal is to predict if a client will accept to subscribe to the bank's term deposit.
-The best model is attained using automl, deployed and the model endpoints consumed.
-Also the python sdk is used to create, publish and consume a pipeline.
+The best model is attained using automl, deployed, and the model endpoints consumed.
+Also, the Python SDK is used to create, publish and consume a pipeline.

 ## Architectural Diagram

 ![Screenshot (61)](https://user-images.githubusercontent.com/48255327/159686354-4f97b3a4-928b-4715-9ce0-947a367ed4cd.png)
-Authentication is enabled which is very important as it improves security and allows for continuos flow.
-After an automl is run to derive the best model for the classification problem and later deployed using azure container instance(AcI).
-During the logging process, both logs are retrieved and application insights are enabled.
-With its unique scoring uri and key, the model endpoints are consumed using the interaction with the trained model occurs.
-Lastly a pipeline is created with the same dataset in the Azure SDk to be published and consumed.
+Authentication is enabled which is very important as it improves security and allows for continuous flow.
+After, an automl is run to derive the best model for the classification problem and later deployed using azure container instance(ACI).
+During the logging process, both the application insights are enabled and logs are retrieved.
+With its unique scoring URI and key, the model endpoints are consumed, and interaction with the trained model occurs.
+Lastly, a pipeline is created with the same dataset in the Azure SDK to be published and consumed.

 ## STRUCTURE
 ### 1.Authentication